Struct regex::bytes::RegexSet

 pub fn patterns(&self) -> &[String]

-Returns the patterns that this set will match on.
+Returns the regex patterns that this regex set was constructed from.

 This function can be used to determine the pattern for a match.
 The slice returned has exactly as many patterns givens to this regex set, and the order of the slice is the same as the order of the patterns provided to the set.